Immigration Advising

 STEM extension

 Not all majors are eligible for the 24-month Optional Practical Training STEM extension.
-A full list of Classification of Instructional Programs codes are available online.
+The DHS STEM Designated Degree Program List is available here..
 The Department of Homeland Security will announce any future changes to the list.

 Eligibility and requirements